• Skip to primary navigation

 Find treatment for your child

-If worry is getting in the way of normal, daily activities, your child may benefit from therapy, counseling, medication, or a combination thereof.
+If worry is getting in the way of normal, daily activities, your child may benefit from therapy, counseling, medication or other treatments.
 Talk with your child’s doctor to decide what will work best for your family.
 If you’re having a hard time with your child’s anxiety, it may also help you to seek therapy or counseling, as well.

-If your child expresses thoughts about wanting to harm themselves or is saying unsafe things, call 911 or bring them to the nearest Emergency Department.
+If your child expresses thoughts about wanting to harm themselves or others, or is saying unsafe things, call 9-1-1 or bring them to the nearest emergency department.

 Anxiety is a feeling everyone experiences at some point.
-In some situations, anxiety can be helpful; it keeps us alert, protects us from danger, and helps us notice problems around us.
-But for some kids and teens, that sense of anxiety grows too strong or too frequent and can get in the way of day-to-day activities.
+In some situations, anxiety can be helpful; it keeps us alert, protects us from danger and helps us notice problems around us.
+But for some kids and teens, that sense of anxiety grows too strong and can get in the way of day-to-day activities.
 These tips on how to manage anxiety can help.

 Find ways to relax